Flavor-changing top quark rare decays in the Bestest Little Higgs Model: Abstract

 \section{Abstract}

-In this paper, we study the effects of the parameters of the Bestest Little Higgs (BLH) model on the flavor-changing top quark rare decays.
-We include new terms of flavor mixing between Standard Model (SM) light quarks and heavy fermions and bosons of the BLH model.
-We calculate the one-loop contributions of heavy quarks $(B)$, new bosons $(W^{\prime\pm})$ and new scalars $(H^{\pm},\phi^{\pm})$, and we show that the decays $t\to qV$ and $t\to qh^0$, where $q=c,u$ and $V=\gamma, Z, g $, are improved respect to its relatives in the SM, except for the gluon.
-Of the processes analyzed, the ones that show the best sensitivity are $Br(t\to cZ)\sim 10^{-5}$, $Br(t\to c\gamma)\sim 10^{-6}$ and $Br(t \to ch^0) \sim 10^{-8}$, in the appropriate parameter space of the BLH model.
-Our study complements others studies on the flavor-changing top quark rare decays.
+This paper investigates the effects of parameters in the Bestest Little Higgs Model (BLHM) on rare flavor-changing decays of the top quark.
+As a result, flavor-changing phenomena are introduced in the BLHM for the first time.
+In this study, we incorporate new flavor mixing terms between the light quarks of the Standard Model (SM) and the fermions and bosons of the BLHM.
+We compute the one-loop contributions from the heavy quark $(B)$ and the heavy bosons $(W^{\prime\pm}, \phi^{\pm}, \eta^{\pm},H^{\pm})$.
+Our findings demonstrate that the branching ratios of decays $t\to qV$ and $t\to qh^0$, where $q=u,c$ and $V=Z, \gamma, g $, exhibit improvements compared to their counterparts in the SM, except for the gluon case.
+Moreover, we observe that the processes with higher sensitivity are $Br(t\to cZ)\sim 10^{-5}$, $Br(t\to c\gamma)\sim 10^{-6}$ and $Br(t \to ch^0) \sim 10^{-8}$ within the appropriate parameter space.